sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Verify pcieinfo test pass for all after bringing back up the link

-### 1.8 Check the NTP date and timezone between DPU and NPU
+### 1.8 Check the NTP date and timezone between DPU and Switch

 #### Steps
- * Use command `date` to get date and time zone on Switch
+ * Use command on Switch: `date` to get date and time zone on Switch
- * Use command `ssh admin@169.254.x.x` to enter into required dpu.
+ * Use command on Switch: `ssh admin@169.254.x.x` to enter into required dpu.
- * Use command `date` to get date and time zone on DPU
+ * Use command on DPU: `date` to get date and time zone on DPU

 #### Verify in
  * Switch and DPU